UTDNebula/website/docs/about/projects/utd-grades.md

 Thousands of students use UTD Grades as a rough approximation for the difficulty of a class and to plan their academic coursework.

-UTD Grades is a joint collaboration between Project Nebula maintainers and the [Mercury](https://utdmercury.com), the student-run newspaper of UT Dalllas.
-To obtain the historical grades data, the Mercury submits a Freedom of Information Act request shortly after a semester ends, and then Project Nebula uploads that data to the UTD Grades database.
+UTD Grades is a joint collaboration between Nebula Labs maintainers and the [Mercury](https://utdmercury.com), the student-run newspaper of UT Dalllas.
+To obtain the historical grades data, the Mercury submits a Freedom of Information Act request shortly after a semester ends, and then Nebula Labs uploads that data to the UTD Grades database.

 You can access UTD Grades [here](https://grades.utdnebula.com) or at